VershaR1791/Kickstarter-Analysis/README.md

 The excel data available is large and difficult to skim through easily to help answer key questions for Louise.
 The right data needs to be extracted from the large dataset and analyzed.
 The following analysis will help Louise analyze kickstarter website data to set her up for success.
 The analysis will -
 - help understand how different campaigns fared in relation to the launch date and funding goals of the campaign
-- provide a visual representation of the campaign outcomes vs launch date and fundinf goals Louise can use the results of the analysis to plan the fundraising campaign for her play.
+- provide a visual representation of the campaign outcomes vs launch date and funding goals Louise can use the results of the analysis to plan the fundraising campaign for her play.
 The challenges of the data will also be laid out for Louise to ensure she is aware of the risks.
 ## Analysis and Challenges